How to Mist Indoor Plants: Which Ones Love It

 Alternatives to Misting Indoor Plants

-One effective alternative to misting is using humidity trays.
-To create a humidity tray, simply fill a shallow tray with pebbles and add water until it reaches just below the tops of the pebbles.
-Place your plant pots on top of the pebbles.
-As the water evaporates, it increases the humidity around the plants without directly wetting the leaves.
-This method provides consistent humidity, benefiting plants that require a more humid environment.
+A simple and effective alternative to misting is to use humidity trays.
+Fill a shallow tray with pebbles and water, placing the plant pot on top.
+As the water evaporates, it increases humidity around the plant without wetting the leaves.

 FAQs About Misting Indoor Plants